zachvalenta/jvns.ca/content/post/2017-04-23-the-fish-shell-is-awesome.markdown

   changes, just go to this webpage!".
 It's such a different approach!
 * It has a [great 1-page tutorial](https://fishshell.com/docs/current/tutorial.html#tut_why_fish) that walks you through all the basic features and the differences from other shells.

-fish isn't POSIX compatible, and that still trips me up sometimes, it's similar but just different enough that I sometimes get confused about how to set environment variables.
-This doesn't make me love fish any less, though =)
+fish isn't POSIX compliant, and that still trips me up sometimes, it's similar but just different enough that I sometimes get confused about how to set environment variables.
+This doesn't make me love fish any less, though!
+If I ever need to run a bash script or something I just switch to bash for a couple minutes, it takes like 1 second to type `bash` =)